sormuras/sormuras.github.io/blog/2018-09-13-junit-4-core-vs-jupiter-api.md

 - `org.junit.jupiter.api.Nested` _`@Nested` is used to signal that the annotated class is a nested, non-static test class (i.e., an inner class) that can share setup and state with an instance of its enclosing class._

-For a detailed description consult the [Dynamic Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested) chapter in the User-Guide.
+For a detailed description consult the [Nested Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested) chapter in the User-Guide.

 ### Testlets